 MEET THE TEAM

 Lauren's background includes a wide range of projects involving water resource engineering, agriculture, climate justice, and community building; she is excited to combine and continue to work on these topics as part of her new role as District Manager, which started in January 2021.
 In 2015, Lauren graduated from Smith College in her hometown of Northampton, MA and traveled for a few years until settling into Vermont in early 2018.
-Lauren recently spent the 2019 growing season in Franklin County, working on a small farm in Montgomery and serving the community at two local restaurants.
-She is incredibly eager to work in Franklin County again with folks who are dedicated to the land, water, and life around them.
+Lauren spent the 2019 growing season in Franklin County, working on a small farm in Montgomery and serving the community at two local restaurants.
+She enjoys her work in Franklin County with folks who are dedicated to the land, water, and life around them.

 MEET THE BOARD OF SUPERVISORS